hisnameisjoseph/josepho-intern-repo/milestones/m3/git_understanding.md

 # Git Understanding - Branching & Team Collaboration

 For this issue, I created a new branch called `issue_55` branch.
 I worked locally on my VS Code for this branch and follow the instructions from issue #55 to recreate the scenario.
+- I made sure I push the branch with the commits I have got with the command line: `git push --set-upstream origin issue_55`

 ### Why is pushing directly to main problematic?
 ### How do branches help with reviewing code?